SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/E - Neuron Layers.md

 \end{split}
 $$

-Note that $\boldsymbol{K}$ is a binary matrix, where every row corresponds to an input pattern and has 1 corresponding to the class of the pattern.
+Note that $\boldsymbol{K}$ is a binary matrix, where every row corresponds to an input pattern and has a '1' corresponding to the class of the pattern.

 The gradient descent learning for softmax layer is given by: